 "Purple Rain" - Sunset Sound

-Purple Rain by Prince and the Revolution is the Grammy- and Oscar-winning soundtrack album to the 1984 hit film.
-Released in June 1984, Purple Rain is consistently ranked as one of the best albums in music history.
+Released on June 25, 1984, Purple Rain by Prince and the Revolution is the Grammy- and Oscar-winning soundtrack album to the hit film, which opened on July 27.
+Purple Rain is consistently ranked as one of the best albums in music history.
 Take Me With U, The Beautiful Ones, When Doves Cry and the string section of Purple Rain were recorded at Studio 3 of Sunset Sound, located at 6650 Sunset Blvd. in Hollywood.
 Founded in 1962 by Walt Disney’s Director of Recording, Tutti Camarata, the historic music facility has recorded everything from the audio for Disney’s Bambi and Mary Poppins to landmark albums such as Exile on Main St., Pet Sounds, Smile, and Led Zeppelin II and IV.

 A four-disc Deluxe Expanded Edition of Purple Rain was released in June 2017, featuring the Prince-supervised "2015 Paisley Park Remaster" of the original album, "From the Vault & Previously Unreleased," Single Edits & B-Sides," and a DVD of a 1985 concert in Syracuse.

 Metro Purple Line